PabloROvalle/PabloROvalle/README.md

 - 📫 How to reach me --> pablo.ovalle@obspm.fr

 I can help in projects related to Radiative transfer (LTE) and inversion methods.
-Also about dynamics and cinematics in thick atmosphere planets.
+Also about dynamics and cinematics in planets with thick atmospheres.